patrickpatrickpatrick/patrickpages/README.md

+# My personal site

+It uses [eleventy-base-blog](https://github.com/11ty/eleventy-base-blog) and it is hosted on [Github Pages](https://pages.github.com/).

 # eleventy-base-blog v8

 A starter repository showing how to build a blog with the [Eleventy](https://www.11ty.dev/) site generator (using the [v2.0 release](https://www.11ty.dev/blog/eleventy-v2/)).